vapor-community/PassKit/Sources/Passes/Passes.docc/DistributeUpdate.md

 Whether you include the routes or not, you'll want to add a model middleware that sends push notifications and updates the ``PKPass/updatedAt`` field when your pass data updates.
 The model middleware could also create and link the ``PKPass`` during the creation of the pass data, depending on your requirements.

-See <doc:PassData> for more information.
+See <doc:PassData#Pass-Data-Model-Middleware> for more information.

 ### Apple Push Notification service